UPPMAX/UPPMAX-documentation/docs/naiss/alvis_file_transfer_using_filezilla.md

     - Upload the key file at `/.ssh/alvis_filezilla.ppk` from you local's computer

-???- tip "How does that look like?"
+???- tip "What does that look like?"

     It looks similar to this: